Wanibzh29/09.-Breton-numbers-not-finished-yet/README.md

     - Description:
     - Link to this file:

-# V. The "Bretons numbers Project" is reused by:
+## VI.
+The "Bretons numbers Project" is reused by

 - The Open Celtic Dictionary project:
     - Description: (from their description) The goal of the project is to be able to provide speakers of Celtic languages a dictionary API with all words, conjugations, some mutations, translations, and other useful information.